The Forgotten Kings: Importance and value

 The Forgotten Kings met with public acclaim after its publication and over the years became one of Ahmad Kasravi's valuable research.
 By studying many manuscripts and printed books, he was able to write one of the most enduring historical researches.
 What makes the book even more so is the author's indescribable effort in critique and assessing the accuracy of the material being studied.
 In comparing the adaptation of the documents, he pays attention to the evaluation of the documents from the point of view of "wisdom" and therefore the anonymous kings, unlike most of the available writings, gain a place as one of the academic works.
-According to Jesse Russell and Ronald Cohn, authors of Ahmad Kasravi, The Forgotten Kings was the first work on Iranian history to identify lesser-known Iranian history using Manuscript sources.

 The Forgotten Kings is a book worthy of consideration in terms of observing the rules of research method and the novelty of the material, as well as being documented and accurate in references and logical sequence and the desired coherence in the text, as well as fluency of translation. with More than half a century after the book was written, the method of referring the book is far from what is different in today's scientific environments.
 However, in terms of referencing and documenting, reading and introducing the book is recommended by professors.